moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

 - **Customer & Pet Selection Step**: Select a customer and one or more pets for the reservation
 - **Care Requirements Step**: Set detailed feeding preferences and medication schedules for each pet
-- **Lodging & Services Step**: Choose service type and accommodations, including room preferences
-- **Schedule & Recurrence Step**: Set reservation dates, times, and recurring patterns if needed
+- **Schedule & Recurrence Step**: Set reservation dates, times, and recurring patterns if needed (pre-filled from calendar selection)
 - **Notes & Confirmation Step**: Add staff/customer notes and review all details before submission

+Note: The Lodging & Services step has been completely removed since the suite and service information is automatically determined from the calendar selection.
+Additionally, the Schedule step is pre-filled with the dates and times selected from the calendar, further streamlining the reservation process.

 ### 2. Pet Care Management
 Enhanced pet care management capabilities have been added: